PMTO Services at ISK

 Parent Management Training—Oregon Model

 Provides the tools parents need to improve their children’s behavior and to address specific family challenges.
-PMTO is an evidence-based practice that recognizes the vital role parents play as the primary change agents within their families.
+PMTO is a gold-standard, evidence-based practice that recognizes the vital role parents play as the primary change agents within their families.

 Parenting Through Change—Reunification